AU-Master-Thesis/thesis/sections/2-background/related-works.typ

 // proposes the idea of modelling the communication scheme using for exchanging messages between robots similar to how hypermedia is exchanged on the world wide web using a protocol like HTTP
 //
 // - constraint and obstacle factors
-//  - obstacle factors models the minimization of an artificial potential field #k[quickly refer to express the flexibility of encoding constraints with factors]
 //
 // @bazzana_handling_2023